 Learn, relax, connect, move.

 At Heritage Park Museum we are continuing to learn and grow to become a more inclusive and safe space for our community.
-The 2025 season brings new concepts to help with accessible community wellbeing.
 New research shows that museums can help with mental well-being.
 Museums provide a quiet place where you can either be alone or connect with others through a guided tour or conversation with our friendly staff.
 Museum exhibits stimulate the brain with new information and connect you with local history and community.
 On an average day, our museum is a calm, quiet, and non-stressful environment with open outdoor spaces, gardens, and indoor exhibits.
 Our museum also offers picnic tables for a peaceful lunch out of the house or office.
 Our free community summer camps, seniors events, programs, and public events provide an opportunity for the community to come together and connect.
 Connection is an important aspect of community wellbeing and health.
 Our goal is to continue taking steps to ensure our space can be a place that is accessible, inclusive, and welcoming to all members of our community.
-Some of the new programming described below aims to elevate our efforts to support community wellbeing and mental health.
 Our new staff training program emphasizes education on diversity, inclusivity, community education, mental health, and accessibility.
-We use the image below, new research, steps other institutions are taking, and community input and needs for guidance towards a vision of a better future for Heritage Park Museum:
+We use the image below, new research, inspiration from other museums, and community input and needs for guidance towards a vision of a better future for Heritage Park Museum:

 Source: Institute for Development and International Relations.